Navy will recognize its 31 senior members prior to Saturday's AAC contest against Tulsa.

-Chris Culton is entering his 11th year at the Naval Academy and his sixth coaching the offensive tackles.
-Culton coached the fullbacks his first five years at Navy.
-He has been an integral part of a staff that has brought the Midshipmen back into the national spotlight with an 83-45 (.648) record over the last 10 years, that includes nine bowl games and eight Commander-In-Chief's Trophies.
+Chris Culton is entering his 14th year at the Naval Academy and his ninth coaching the offensive tackles after coaching the fullbacks his first five years.
+He has been an integral part of a staff that has brought the Midshipmen back into the national spotlight with a 111-56 (.665) record over the last 13 years, that includes 12 bowl games, 10 Commander-In-Chief’s Trophies and a 14-0 mark against Army.

 Culton helped lead Navy to an 8-5 record in 2012 and a berth in the Kraft Fight Hunger Bowl.
 Navy defeated Air Force, 28-21, in overtime and Army, 17-13, to win the Commander-In-Chief’s Trophy.